ironbar/prompt_recovery/docs/modeling/Iteration_02_prompt_engineering.md

 ## TODO

+- [ ] Update the submission notebook to avoid loading the model when the test set is small and save GPU credits
 - [ ] Which dataset I could use for validation?
 - [ ] Set up a validation pipeline
 - [ ] Batch size speedup on inference